JSDF Marching Festival

 The Japan Self-Defense Forces (JSDF) Marching Festival (自衛隊音楽まつり, Jieitai Ongaku Matsuri) is the main cultural military tattoo in Tokyo, which features guest bands from the Asia-Pacific regions as well as bands of the Japan Self-Defense Forces.
 It is regularly held at the Nippon Budokan in Tokyo every November.
 The festival was established in 1963, and is one of the oldest military tattoos in the Asia-Pacific region.

 History

 The first event was held at the Tokyo Metropolitan Gymnasium as an independent Self-Defense Force commemorative event on 27 October 1963.
-It has been held every year since 1964, particularly during the Tokyo Olympics and in 1988, when Emperor Showa's medical condition worsened and celebratory events were therefore requested.
+It has been held every year since 1964, particularly during the Tokyo Olympics and in 1988, when the Emperor's medical condition worsened and celebratory events were therefore requested.
 From 1973, Nippon Budokan began to be used as a venue, however in 2019 (the first year of the Reiwa era), it was held at the Yoyogi National Gymnasium due to the renovation of the Budokan.